-Installing a redundant power supply unit Installing the power supply unit blank
+Installing a cabled power supply unit

-Installing a redundant power supply unit
+Installing a cabled power supply unit

 CAUTION: Many repairs may only be done by a certified service technician.
 You should only perform troubleshooting and simple repairs as authorized in your product documentation, or as directed by the online or telephone service and support team.
 Damage due to servicing that is not authorized by Dell is not covered by your warranty.
 Read and follow the safety instructions that are shipped with your product.